Heritage Presbyterian Church

 Church News

-Volunteers are needed to help pack family boxes Monday, May 19th at 10 am in the Fellowship Hall.
-We welcome all volunteers.
+Volunteers are welcome to help pack food boxes on Monday, June 30th at 10 am and Monday, July 14th at 10 am in the Fellowship Hall.

-Food Pantry distribution volunteer opportunity Wednesday, May 21 registration here!
+Food Pantry distribution volunteer opportunity Saturday, July 5 registration here!

 Worship Live Streaming and archives can be found by clicking the appropriate link under the worship tab.